Eric Robert Rudolph Fast Facts

 January 29, 1998 - A bomb hidden beneath a shrub explodes at the New Woman All Women Clinic in Birmingham, Alabama.
 Robert Sanderson, a 35-year-old off-duty police officer working as a security guard, is killed.
 Nurse Emily Lyons, 41, is seriously injured.
 In his 2005 plea agreement, Rudolph admits that he detonated the bomb by remote control, as Sanderson stood over it.

-January 30, 1998 - Law enforcement agencies begin looking for Eric Robert Rudolph after witnesses report seeing his gray 1989 Nissan pickup near the Birmingham clinic before the blast.
+January 30, 1998 - Law enforcement agencies begin looking for Rudolph after witnesses report seeing his gray 1989 Nissan pickup near the Birmingham clinic before the blast.

 February 7, 1998 - Rudolph's abandoned truck is discovered by two raccoon hunters in the woods eight miles from Murphy, North Carolina.
 Hundreds of law enforcement officers conduct a door-to-door search and comb the woods, but Rudolph eludes them.